-A distinction is made in the overview between the carbon footprint of the funds (managed by ACTIAM) and Athora's own account.
+A distinction is made in the overview between the carbon footprint of Athora Netherlands' own account and the Zwitserleven funds (unit linked)1.
 In addition to the emissions, it is also shown which part of the emissions is based on reported values, estimated values and for which part of the portfolio no data is available.
-Compared to 2020, a lot has changed in Athora's own account portfolio.
-The largest change in CO2 emissions is therefore also determined by a change in the portfolio strategy, which has resulted in a significant drop in emissions per million euros invested (~-56%).
-The only comment that must be made here is that 10% of the portfolio cannot yet be measured properly, these are mainly the 'private' loans and investments where data availability is an obstacle.
-For the funds, a decrease has also been realised per million euros invested (~-11%).
-This is caused by the tools used by ACTIAM (engagement, exclusion, green bonds) and is in line with the stated objectives of reducing greenhouse gases in the portfolio by an average of 7% per year.
+The reduction in carbon emissions is mainly determined by portfolio changes, which have resulted in a significant drop in emissions per million euros invested.
+The only comment that must be made here is that part of the portfolio cannot yet be measured or estimated properly, these are mainly the 'private' loans and investments where data availability is an obstacle.
+For the Zwitserleven funds, a decrease has also been realised.
+This was realised by the instruments at our disposal (engagement, exclusion, green bonds) and is in line with the stated objectives of reducing greenhouse gases in the portfolio by an average of 7% per year.